-Visiting the shelter is the best way to determine if we have your pet.
-We welcome you to call everyday however mistakes can be made due to discrepancies in description, therefore, you are encouraged to visit the shelter at least twice a week.
+Visiting the shelter is the only way to determine if we have your pet.
+We welcome you to call every day however mistakes can be made due to discrepancies in description, therefore, you are encouraged to visit the shelter at least twice a week.

 Your Pet is your responsibility.